Whiteleys: Design and layout

 The new Whiteleys store opened in 1911 was the height of luxury at the time, including both a theatre and – on the roof – a golf course.
 It appears in a number of early 20th-century novels and in George Bernard Shaw's 1913 play Pygmalion, in which Eliza Doolittle is sent "to Whiteleys to be attired".
 In the late 1920s Dr. A. J. Cronin, the novelist, was appointed the medical officer of Whiteleys, and in 1927 rival store Selfridges purchased the business.
 The building was designated a Grade II listed building in 1970.

 Whiteleys was re-opened as a shopping centre on 26 July 1989.
 The shopping centre never worked as a retail destination, and became much maligned by the wealthy and sophisticated residents of nearby Notting Hill.

 Since 2005, a slow change of direction began under a new management regime which incorporated substantial physical improvements to the interior, the replacement of McDonald's with Rowley Leigh's new restaurant Le Café Anglais and a new food hall in the central mall area.
 Onsite management claimed in the press that this was the start of a transformation of the building and its shops.
+The ground-floor fountain, with its inspiring sculpture, suddenly disappeared unannounced around that time.

-The ground-floor fountain, with its inspiring sculpture, certainly disappeared unannounced around that time.
 In June 2008, the ground floor was transformed into what the management called a 'foodstore'; essentially a larger, more glamorous version of a department store foodhall, designed by Lifeschutz Davidson Sandilands and operated by renowned restaurateur Dominic Ford.
 Called 'Food Inc', it sold fresh fish, meat, dry goods, wine and meat from the shopping centre's own farm.